pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **StarlingX** - Edge computing platform for when 5G and IoT buzzwords aren't enough
 - **ZStack Edge** - Edge computing with Chinese characteristics, now at the edge of the network, too

-## The Abyss – Where Containers Fear to Tread
+## The abyss – Where containers fear to tread

 And now we reach the darkest depths.
 For the bravest souls who look at conventional container platforms and think, "Not edgy enough."
 Here lie the most unusual ways to run containers in production.